100 Transition Words for Essays & TOEFL Writing (2026)

 The TOEFL 2026 Writing rubric scores four traits, and coherence is one of them.
 Coherence is not about having more ideas.
 It is about making the relationship between consecutive sentences explicit, so the rater knows whether sentence 2 is adding to sentence 1, contrasting with it, explaining why it is true, or qualifying it.
 A response with strong ideas but no connectives reads as a list of claims; the same ideas with the right connectives read as an argument.

-The 80 connectives below cover the eight rhetorical moves that almost every TOEFL Writing response has to make.
+The 100 connectives below cover the ten rhetorical moves that almost every essay has to make, on the TOEFL or anywhere else.
 Each group has ten options ranked roughly by formality, so you can pick a register-appropriate connective for each sentence rather than reaching for "however" three times.
-If you have to memorise a short list, take one from each group: moreover, however, because, therefore, subsequently, for instance, notably, ultimately.
-Those eight cover every coherence move at band 5.
+If you have to memorise a short list, take one from each group: moreover, however, because, therefore, subsequently, for instance, notably, ultimately, similarly, admittedly.
+Those ten cover every coherence move at band 5.

 1. Addition: ten ways to say "also"